wolffsiemssen/json_risk/docs/schedule_generation.md

 When `first_date` is set, JSON risk rolls out forward from `first_date` in regular monthly periods the length of which is determined by `term` until `maturity` is reached or preceded.

-Like in the standard forward rollout case, that is, when `stub_end`is true, but `first_date´ is unset, the field `stub_long` determines the length of the final period.
+Like in the standard forward rollout case, that is, when `stub_end` is true, but `first_date` is unset, the field `stub_long` determines the length of the final period.

 ![First date](../pics/schedule_firstdate.png)